 What you can do is try searching for "ウェンディ" on their Japan store and "Wendy" in the USA store, and guess what: you cannot find the product on their real "online shops".

 However, Justin "insists" you can find this figure on GSC "online shop", so are we actually looking at the same "online shop"??
 Justin's point can still be valid if he "comes clean" and just said GSC helped MAX FACTORY made this product in the past, but NO, Justin insists it is "listed" on the "online shop".

 Is Justin really cannot connect the dots to see a company's product portfolio page and the actual "online shop" for GSC are two completely different things??

-So with Justin's simplistic and "naive" logic, if we go to BestBuy online store and saw a Sony Playstation 5 console "for sale", then BestBuy "owns" Sony outright????
+So with Justin's simplistic and "naive" logic, if we go to BestBuy online store and see a Sony Playstation 5 console "for sale", then BestBuy "owns" Sony outright????

 This is MISINFORMATION, plain and simple.

 Also, by simple inference, Justin is suggesting that this "Wendy" product is available for sale from GSC "online shop", with product inventory that can come back from 0 to whatever quantity at anytime, because it is "listed" on the "online shop".
 A play-on-words with what normal North American online shoppers would expect how an online store operates: if the product is "listed" there, but not available for sale, that means it "will" down the road, unless you take the product off the store.

 This is one blatant attempt to MISLEAD all readers into thinking this product is still available, WHICH IT IS NOT, period.